 For the G2MPLS that uses Grid middleware for creating Grid enabled NCP, AuthN/AuthZ services can be applied at both layers Grid middleware and G.OUNI.
-It is important to notice that although Grid Security Infrastructure (GSI) and Grid middleware can provide extended functionality for secure user admission and job submission, it also suggest existence of local/internal to the resource, access control service, in our case Network Element with the G.OUNI front-end at least providing relevant policy enforcement mechanism that enforce upper layer Grid middleware AuthZ decisions at the resource level.
-Example can be a case when Grid middleware AuthZ service authorise a user with some VO related attributes (like project and group) and allows her a specific group or privilege level account of available at the network resource.
+Grid Security Infrastructure (GSI) and Grid middleware can provide extended functionality for secure user admission and job submission.
+However, it also suggests existence of local/internal to the resource, access control service, in our case Network Element with the G.OUNI front-end providing at least a relevant policy enforcement mechanism that enforce upper layer Grid middleware AuthZ decisions at the resource level.
+Example can be a case when Grid middleware AuthZ service authorise a user with some VO related attributes (like project and group) and allows him/her a specific group or privilege level account available at the network resource.
 Next, this assigned attribute or privilege level need to be checked at the G.OUNI to provide a user requested/allowed level/quality of service.

-Although type of policy and used access control mechanisms can be different at the Grid middleware and G.OUNI the overall G2MPLS security and access control infrastructure should provide consistent access control and policy enforcement and management.
+Although the type of policy and used access control mechanisms can be different at the Grid middleware and the G.OUNI the overall G2MPLS security and access control infrastructure should provide consistent access control and policy enforcement and management.
 All these issues are subject to research and development in the WP4 AAA package.